harshshrivastava15/Mask_detection/README.md

 ## Future Work
 - Expand dataset to include diverse scenarios and demographics.
 - Improve detection accuracy under challenging conditions like low light and occlusion.
-- Develop a mobile application for mask detection.
+- Develop a mobile application for mask detection .

 ---